YiChienLee/sql-server-schema-checker/README.md

 * Async execution powered by `asyncio` for fast, concurrent analysis
 * Outputs to JSON, CSV, or prints to console
 * Modular Python codebase: easy to maintain, extend, and test
+* Sync view definitions from standard DB to all targets (preserves formatting with `sp_helptext`)
+* Optionally create new views in targets using `--allow-create-new`
+* Show error messages in red with `colorama` for better readability across platforms

 ---